 One of the business requirements methods is having facilitated sessions.
 In this, you gather a group of people for a common purpose.
 This technique is best for gathering requirements that are common.
 By conducting workshops or conferences, you can gather requirement faster.

 Joint Application Development

 Use Cases are another way to define business requirements.
 It can be simple or complex, depending on the depth of information being sought.
-Many a time, teams focus on the “happy path” and that leads to a lot of unhappy outcomes.
+Many a time, teams focus on the “happy path, ” and that leads to a lot of unhappy outcomes.

-Irrespective of which business requirement gathering method one uses, it would behoove us to avoid the common pitfalls by starting out of the gate with a set of pre-created customizable business requirements.
+Irrespective of which business requirement gathering method one uses, it would behoove us to avoid the common pitfalls by starting out of the gate with a set of pre-created customizable project requirements.
 CIOPages.com offers sample business requirements to jumpstart enterprise transformation efforts and accelerate the business gathering time to completion.

 Ready-made, Customizable Business Requirements:

 - Human Resources transformation business requirements span Core HR, Payroll, Benefits Administration, Workforce Planning, Applicant Tracking, Performance Management, Talent Management and related areas.

 - CRM Transformation business requirements span client contact management, lead management, opportunity management, sales forecasting, pipeline management, Catalog management, order management, customer interaction tracking, activity management and related areas.